BMsemi/Neuromorphic_X1/hdl/beh_model/README_Neuromorphic_X1.txt

 a cell or request a read, and how read data is returned later.

 Files you’ll see in this project:
-• wb_pin_mapping — The Wishbone shim.
+• Neuromorphic_X1_wb — The Wishbone shim.
 It exposes ONE address (0x3000_000C).
 Writes/reads at that address are forwarded to the core.
 • Neuromorphic_X1 — The behavioral “core” that holds
   the 32×32 array, an input FIFO (commands) and an output FIFO (read data).